 Is Antigua and Barbuda a tax haven?

-Antigua and Barbuda is not a tax haven, but it has a progressive and moderate tax regime that offers many advantages for expats.
-For example, tax residents don’t pay inheritance tax, income tax, wealth tax, or tax on capital gains.
+Antigua and Barbuda is not a tax haven, but it has a progressive and moderate tax regime that offers many advantages for those who invest in Antigua and Barbuda, such as no personal income tax, inheritance tax, wealth tax, or tax on capital gains.

 Do you have to pay tax in Antigua?

-An individual or legal entity must pay taxes in Antigua to the Inland Revenue Department.
-The Antigua and Barbuda tax rate you pay for some taxes can be influenced by whether you are a tax resident or not.
-For example, residents do not pay personal income tax, while non-residents are liable to pay an Antigua and Barbuda withholding tax rate of 25 percent.
+An individual or legal entity may pay taxes in Antigua to the Inland Revenue Department.
+The Antigua and Barbuda tax rate can be influenced by residency; residents do not pay personal income tax, while non-residents are liable to pay a withholding tax rate of 25 percent.

 Does Antigua and Barbuda offer specific tax benefits for certain sectors or industries?